cbajohr/capistrano-rocket-chat/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's *Gemfile*:

 ```ruby
 gem 'capistrano-rocket-chat'